Denoising diffusion probabilistic models for probabilistic energy forecasting

-This paper proposes investigating a new promising deep generative modeling method for energy forecasting: \textit{denoising diffusion probabilistic models} (DDPM).
+This paper proposes investigating a new promising deep generative modeling method for energy forecasting: \textit{denoising diffusion probabilistic models} (DDPMs).
 DDPMs are a class of likelihood-based models that have recently demonstrated remarkable results in computer vision \textit{e.g.}, \cite{DDPM} and \cite{diff_beat_gan}, and the natural language processing communities \textit{e.g.}, \cite{diff_wave} and \cite{Diff_TTS}.
 A DDPM is a parameterized Markov chain trained using variational inference to produce samples matching the data after a finite time.
 Transitions of this chain are learned to reverse a diffusion process.
 This Markov chain gradually adds noise to the data in the opposite direction of sampling until the signal is destroyed.
 They offer desirable properties such as distribution coverage, a stationary training objective, and manageable scalability.
 These models generate samples by gradually removing noise from a signal, and their training objective is expressed as a reweighted variational lower-bound \cite{DDPM}.
-However, they have not been implemented and tested in power system applications and rarely in time series settings in general \cite{DDPM_forecast}.
+However, they have not been implemented and tested in power system applications and rarely in time series settings \cite{DDPM_forecast}.